-The Key Management Personnel of the Academy Trust comprise the Trustees and the Senior Management Team as listed on page 1.

-The total amount of employee benefits (including employer pension contributions) received by Key Management Personnel received in the year to 31 August 2019 comprises:

-- £558,651 received by the Senior Management Team for their services to the Academy Trust (2018 - £584,361); and

-- Trustee remuneration (including employer pension contributions) received by staff trustees for their services to the Academy Trust as disclosed in note 10.
+The key management personnel of the academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by the senior management team for their services to the academy was £671,157 (2019 - £558,651).
+The total amount received by the Trustees is disclosed in note 11.